gwct/grampa/README.md

 ## Usage

-The first thing you should do when you first try to run GRAMPA is make sure everything is working with some test files.
+The first thing you should do when you try to run GRAMPA is make sure everything is working with some test files.
 You can do this easily by running the --tests command:

 `python grampa.py --tests`